Thomas Donohoe

-Thomas Donohoe was a master dyer in the calico printing industry.
+Thomas Donohoe, the "Father Of Brazilian Football", was a master dyer in the calico printing industry.
 Thomas emigrated to Brazil in 1894.
 He organized football matches in Bangu (now a suburb of Rio de Janeiro) that year with fellow employees of the textile company Progresso Industrial Do Brazil.

 Charles Miller, who some others claim to have brought football to Brazil, arranged his first match in April of the following year in São Paulo.

-A monument, in Donohoe's hometown of Busby, East Renfrewshire, was commissioned by the local council and installed in May 2022.
-The sculpture, designed and created by Kate Robinson, can be found in the carpark at Mary Young Place.
-Paul O'Kane M.S.P. raised awareness of the project by submitting a motion to the Scottish Parliament.

 Early life

 Thomas Donohoe was born, in Busby, on 25 January 1863.

 Thomas' parents, Patrick Donohoe and Mary Ann Sloan, were Irish immigrants.
-Patrick was born in County Wicklow.
-One of Patrick's siblings (and probably Patrick as well) is known to have links to Stratford-on-Slaney, Wicklow.
+Patrick was born in County Wicklow and is known to have links to Stratford-on-Slaney.
 That town had extensive calico printing works.
 Patrick and his parents worked in this industry.

 Patrick, and his parents, moved to Scotland before the 1841 U.K. census.
 They settled, firstly, in Milton, West Dunbartonshire and moved to Busby before the U.K. census of 1851.
 Patrick married Mary Ann Sloan in 1851 in Pollokshaws, Glasgow.
 They had four sons, including Thomas, and three daughters.